city41/ardynia/README.md

 * the "boss roar" sound effect is pretty bad too, but not sure if I'll have enough room to improve it.
 * still a handful of bugs to fix (tracked in Trello)
 * only have 76 bytes left!
 Will probably need to hunt up some more bytes soon.
+* investigate using ArduboyTones instead of PlayTune.
+Whichever one uses less space is the winner.